dvarkless/sc2_replay_converter/README.md

 FOREIGN KEY: `game_id` REFERENCES `game_info`.
 Their structure:
 #### *_comp tables:
+> [NOTE]
-![NOTE] This tables are used to train which unit the agent should build next based on army composition and scouting info.
+> This tables are used to train which unit the agent should build next based
+> on army composition and scouting info.

 ```sh
 player_unit: INTEGER,